 The Leadership Council also includes the following Ex-Officio Members: U.S. Representative Gregory Meeks; State Senators Leroy Comrie and James Sanders; Assemblymembers Vivian Cook, Michele Titus, and Clyde Vanel; Councilmembers Rory Lancman, I. Daneek Miller, Donovan Richards, and Ruben Wills.

 The Jamaica Now Action Plan unveiled in April 2015 outlines 26 strategic actions for the revitalization and growth of Jamaica, Queens into a thriving residential and commercial neighborhood.

-The Initiative was started by Queens Borough President Katz and the Deputy Mayor for Housing and Economic Development in Spring 2014 and aimed to identify community priorities and create a coordinated and equitable community economic development strategy.
-The Initiative engaged community and elected leaders as well as encouraged inter-agency collaboration over the course of over 30 meetings and two public conference, culminating in the creation of the strategic Jamaica Now Action Plan.
+The initiative was started by the Queens Borough President Katz and the Deputy Mayor for Housing and Economic Development in Spring 2014 and aimed to identify community priorities and create a coordinated and equitable community economic development strategy.
+The Initiative engaged community and elected leaders as well as encouraged inter-agency collaboration over the course of over 30 meetings and two public conferences, culminating in the creation of the strategic Jamaica Now Action Plan.

 A neighborhood-based, local stakeholder-driven approach to community development, the Initiative brought together community residents, not-for-profit and faith-based organizations, private firms, and industry experts with policymakers and city government leaders to discuss priority issues, opportunities, challenges, and project ideas to strengthen the neighborhood of Jamaica, Queens.